-Here’s what the MOT Guide currently says:
+Here’s what the MOT Guide currently says about MOT compliance:

 A noticeboard with a protective transparent covering must be positioned inside the vehicle testing station so that DVSA notices can be easily read by any persons intending to or submitting vehicles for test.